We thought it was long overdue to create some book trailers for Katherine M. Lawrence’s Yamabuki books, so here is the first!

 We have not done official cover reveals yet for Cold Fire, Cold Steel, and Cold Fate, so this video offers a sneak peak.
 But our main goal here is to offer a taste of the atmosphere, setting, and scope of the entire Sword of the Taka Samurai series, Katherine‘s first saga about Taka Yamabuki, a woman warrior who lived in Heian-era Japan and fought in the Genpei War.

 Also, the trailer shows there are seven books in this series.
 Cold Blood, Cold Rain, and Cold Heart are out now, available through your favorite book retailer.
 Cold Trail is coming soon, currently available for pre-order.
 (Retailer info is in the links above.)
-The last three books, Cold Fire, Cold Steel, and Cold Fate, aren’t in the Ingram database yet, so they don’t show up in bookstore ordering systems or websites like Amazon.
+The last three books, Cold Fire, Cold Steel, and Cold Fate, aren’t up yet.
 Soon.
 Soon.

 For us as a small start-up publisher, this series has proven to be a long haul.
 We released Cold Blood in 2014 and Cold Rain the year after.
 Cold Heart came out this January.
 Cold Trail will be out later this year, with Cold Fire, Cold Steel, and Cold Fate not long after that.